 I call Senator Bacik.
 Is the Senator sharing time?

 I am sharing time.
-I will take four minutes, my colleague, Senators Norris, will take two minutes and Senator Humphreys will take one minute.
+I will take four minutes, my colleague, Senator Norris, will take two minutes and Senator Humphreys will take one minute.

 That is 15 minutes.